DADDesign-Projects/Asynchronous-SPDIF-Mixer/README.md

 # Asynchronous S/PDIF Mixer
-"Asynchronous S/PDIF Mixer" is a C++ solution designed to synchronize and mix three asynchronous S/PDIF streams into a single S/PDIF output stream at 48kHz.
-It compensates for drift and uses interpolation for smooth audio transitions, developed for the STM32H743 and built using CubeIDE for real-time audio processing.
+"Asynchronous SPDIF Mixer" is a hardware and software project designed to synchronize and mix up to three asynchronous S/PDIF streams into a single output stream at 48 kHz.
+The system compensates for drift and uses interpolation to ensure smooth audio transitions.
+The software, developed in C++ with CubeIDE, is optimized for real-time audio processing and runs on an STM32H743 microcontroller.
+A custom electronic board, designed with KiCad, has been developed to host this solution and provide a tailored hardware platform.

 ![Image1](Images/PCBMixSmall.jpg) ![Image1](Images/Mixer.jpg)
 ## Author